-Pinus nigra is a handsome, fast growing evergreen conifer that is quite hardy and very adaptable here in New Mexico.
+Austrian Pine Tree is a handsome, fast growing evergreen conifer that is quite hardy and very adaptable here in New Mexico.
 This pine was introduced in North America in 1759 and has thrived here for over 200 years.
-They will grow up to 40′ to 60′ high and 15′ to 25′ wide.
-The needles are 4″ to 6″ long and dark green.
+They will grow up to 40' to 60' high and 15' to 25' wide.
+The needles are 4" to 6" long and dark green.
 They will make a strong specimen plant, privacy screen and wind break.

 Triumph Elm Ulmus 'Morton Glossy' is a fast growing tree, up to 55' high and 45' wide.
 It's shape is upright, oval to vase with dark green glossy leaves that turn yellow in fall.

 Frontier Elm Ulmus hybrids is one of the smaller elms at 35' by 25'.
 It's pyramidal in shape and produces no seeds.
 It's leaves are small, glossy and turn a long lasting reddish-purple to burgundy in fall.

 Emerald Sunshine Elm Ulmus propinqua is fast growing, up to 35' by 25' that grows into a vase shape.
 It's deeply corrugated dark green leaves turn to a yellow fall color.
 This elm has superior performance in hot, arid, windswept areas.